verhovsky/books-futures-explained/src/2_waker_context.md

 }
 ```

-Now that you know this you also know why how we implement the `Waker` type
-in Rust.

 Later on, when we implement our own `Waker` we'll actually set up a `vtable`
-like we do here to and knowing why we do that and how it works will make this
+like we do here.
+The way we create it is slightly different, but now that you know
+how regular trait objects work you will probably recognize what we're doing which
-much less mysterious.
+makes it much less mysterious.

 ## Bonus section